• Skip to primary navigation

 Whereas some babies are diagnosed with cerebral palsy at birth or the first six months of life due to apparent signs, toddlers with cerebral palsy are often diagnosed when they enter the walking stage.

-The good news is that cerebral palsy is not progressive, meaning it does not worsen over time.
-Further, children with mild cerebral palsy can generally learn to walk unassisted and typically take care of daily tasks, such as eating independently and getting dressed.
+• The good news is that cerebral palsy is not progressive, meaning it does not worsen over time.
+Further, children with mild cerebral palsy can generally learn to walk unassisted and typically take care of daily tasks, such as eating independently and dressing.

-Learning skills could also be affected and usually manifest around the time the child is a toddler.
+• Learning skills could also be affected and usually manifest when the child is a toddler.
 While a toddler with mild cerebral palsy may communicate, toddlers with severe cerebral palsy may not.

-Toddlers with severe cerebral palsy are more likely to have feeding issues.[2]
-Around 30% are malnourished, which can lead to growth development issues.
+• Toddlers with severe cerebral palsy are more likely to have feeding issues.
+Children who require tube feeding are at a greater risk of mortality due to aspiration, respiratory infections, and other issues.[2]
+Many of these children are also malnourished, which can lead to growth and development issues.

 Milestones by Age One